 Don’t Like The Way You Look On Video?

-The worst thing you can do is create a video that sells something you’re not.
+The worst thing you can do is create a speaker demo video that sells you as something you’re not.
 Then you get the gig, show up, and can’t deliver.
 Now you have done irreparable damage to your reputation and your brand.

 I want to show up to speak and be BETTER than my video.